sulfidate/myCinemovieApp/README.md

 ## How to install and run the project

-To work with it as a developer, who wants to check my code, you need to install the dependencies like this:
+### To work with it as a developer...

+who wants to look up my code you need to install the dependencies like this:

 - Clone or download repository ...